Arun-KS96/OPENLANE-Workshop/README.md

 ### Post-CTS STA Analysis

-OpenLane contains the OpenRoad application unified into its flow and the OpenRoad has OpenSTA unified into its flow.
-Therefore, we run the STA within OpenLane by calling OpenRoad:
+OpenLANE contains the OpenRoad application unified into its flow and the OpenRoad has OpenSTA unified into its flow.
+Therefore, we run the STA within OpenLANE by calling OpenRoad:

-To call OpenRoad from OpenLane you just run the below command inside the OpenLane:
+To call OpenRoad from OpenLANE you just run the below command inside the OpenLANE:

 ![](/Figures/4.14.png)